Geoffrey Keyes: World War II

 Keyes was originally serving as deputy commander of the Seventh Army during the campaign, once again serving under Patton, in July 1943.
 During Operation Husky, when Patton split the Seventh Army in half, Keyes was given command of the Provisional Corps, composed of the 2nd Armored Division, the 3rd Infantry Division and the 82nd Airborne Division, along with two United States Army Ranger battalions, and supporting units.
 Advancing 125 miles in five days, through difficult mountainous terrain, the corps captured most of Western Sicily, including Palermo, the Sicilian capital, along with some 53,000 Axis soldiers, mainly Italians, along with nearly 600 vehicles, in exchange for less than 300 casualties.
 The corps then settled down for garrison duties and the administration of western Sicily until it was disbanded on August 20, three days after the end of the campaign.
 For his actions in the brief Sicilian campaign Keyes was awarded the Army Distinguished Service Medal.
 General Dwight D. Eisenhower, the Supreme Allied Commander in the Mediterranean Theater of Operations (MTO) wrote to General George C. Marshall, the Chief of Staff of the United States Army, noting that his "reports on Keyes as an acting Corps Commander in the Sicilian affair was most favorable".

+General Alphonse Juin with American generals Geoffrey Keyes, Mark W. Clark, Alfred M. Gruenther, and Lucian Truscott, at Rome City Hall on June 5, 1944.

 In September 1943 Keyes assumed command of the II Corps from Major General John P. Lucas and commanded it throughout the Italian Campaign, landing in Italy in mid-November and serving under Lieutenant General Mark W. Clark's United States Fifth Army.
-Clark, who was eight years younger than Keyes, had been a fellow student at the United States Army War College in the late 1930s.
+Clark, who was nearly eight years younger than Keyes, had been a fellow student at the United States Army War College in the late 1930s.
 His first major battle was the Battle of San Pietro Infine and later, with Major General Fred L. Walker's 36th Infantry Division under command, his corps took part in the controversial Battle of Rapido River, part of the first Battle of Monte Cassino.
 The corps sustained heavy losses in the battle.
 The corps was then involved in Operation Diadem, the fighting on the Gothic Line and the Spring 1945 offensive in Italy, which ended the fighting in Italy.
 Keyes was promoted to the rank of lieutenant general on 17 April 1945, three weeks before the surrender of Germany on 8 May 1945.